labyrinthinesecurity/AI-swarm-detection/README.md

 ## Overview

 This repository implements a novel approach to detecting coordinated swarm behavior in peer-to-peer (P2P) networks using concepts from statistical physics.
-The method applies Ising model spin dynamics and renormalization group theory to identify spatial patterns that distinguish legitimate distributed traffic from coordinated botnets or malicious swarms.
+The method applies Ising model spin dynamics to identify spatial patterns that distinguish legitimate distributed traffic from coordinated botnets or malicious swarms.

 Rather than relying on rule-based heuristics, the system maps behavioral network metrics onto a physical "spin field" and uses hierarchical spatial correlation analysis to detect emergent coordination patterns.